ShaneCurcuru/chooseafoundation/_foundations/ow2.md

   governance: "https://www.ow2.org/bin/view/About/OW2_Governance"
   notable: "ASM, BonitaSoft, FusionDirectory, GLPI, Knowage, LemonLDAP Proactive, RocketChat, Sat4J, XWiki"
   listURL: "https://projects.ow2.org/"
   services: "OW2 provides three types of services to its projects.
 First, OW2 operates a technical infrastructure by delivering tools and collaborative services to project teams.
-Second, OW2 provides community services by setting-up the decision-making process and organizing activities.
+Second, OW2 provides community services by setting up the decision making process and organizing activities.
 Third, OW2 provides marketing services by showcasing projects through its marketplace, industry event and social media.
-In 2018, OW2 will deploy it's "OW2 Process" a combination of these services into an integrated approach to add value to open source projects."
+In 2018, OW2 will deploy it's 'OW2 Process', a combination of these services into an integrated approach to add value to open source projects."

 ---